lukeMersh/anothy-test/README.md

 2.- child-theme
 <br/>Where I will work on and upload changes to the stagging tree.
 I have linked this repo to a project where I will try and track changes to files and log issues and milestones.<br/>
-This project/ repo is a testing site for me to learn and practice Git, Github with my favourite platform WOrdPress.
+This project/ repo is a testing site for me to learn and practice Git, Github with my favourite platform WordPress.<br/>
+I will be using PhpStorm for plugin Development.<br/>